EpiModel/EpiModelHIV-Template/README.md

 used all over this repo.
 These project of ours are very complex with many moving pieces.
 Trying to keep them as clean as possible helps a lot in not getting lost.

+### Data directory

+The data used and produced by the project are stored in the `data` directory.

+It contains 3 sub-directories:
+1. `input/`: data required to make the project from scratch.
+2. `output/`: data used for publication (tables, plot)
+3. `run/`: temporary data produced by the project that become useless once the paper is published (raw simulations, estimated models).

+Only the `data/input/` directory is managed with git.
+The rest is ignored and **should never** end up on github.

 ## Getting started: fitting your project

 First of, some scripts will need a few modification to fit your project.